Loading...

 Stay Hydrated

-Add a sprinkle of cinnamon to your chai, as it may help improve insulin sensitivity.
+Add a pinch of cinnamon to your chai, as it may help to improve insulin sensitivity and lower blood sugar levels.

 healthspan-mbl